Memphis1983/Memphis1983/README.md

 ### Hi there welcome to my Github page 👋

-My name is Kieran and I'm a Web Developer from Bangalore, India.
-I've been self-teaching for a little over 9 months now and trying to change careers ✨
+My name is Kieran and I'm a Software Engineer | Freelance Developer @ 100Devs.
+I'm based in Bangalore, India. ✨

-I'm currently part of a 30 weeks Virtual Bootcamp - #100DevsBootcamp 🔥

 ---